The Nexus 7 can be the first wireless-charging tablet, with the $50 Nexus Wireless Charger, shipping from Google Play

 Unlocked, the phone is priced at $349, Google said in its statement, adding that it would be at Sprint, T-Mobile, Best Buy, Amazon and Radio Shack by the holidays.

 Nokia was among the first to offer wireless charging when it introduced the Lumia 920 in September 2012 and a line of Fatboy wireless charging pillows and accessories integrated with Qi (pronounced chee) wireless-charging technology.

-In addition to convenience, another perk of the technology is that it doesn't continue to draw power from the outlet when it's not as use, as traditional chargers do.
+In addition to convenience, another perk of the technology is that it doesn't continue to draw power from the outlet when it's not as useful, as traditional chargers do.

-The Wireless Power Consortium has said that Qi is the wireless standard that world has selected, and that consumers can expect to see in numerous devices going forward.
+The Wireless Power Consortium has said that Qi is the wireless standard that the world has selected and that consumers can expect to see in numerous devices going forward.
 The BlackBerry Z30, which Verizon Wireless began selling Nov.
 14, also includes Qi.

 6Wresearch expects the wireless charging market to reach $9.9 billion by 2018 and grow at a compound annual rate of 43 percent between now and then.
-The technology has automotive, military, medical device, industrial, consumer electronics and other applications, according to the research firm.
+The technology has an automotive, military, medical device, industrial, consumer electronics, and other applications, according to the research firm.